underwriteyourlife/officialsite/_posts/2017-10-10-RoastedSeasonedPotatoes.md

 Total	|	---		|	 $3.64 	|	931
 Total /Serving	|	---		|	 $0.73 	|	186.2

-Since I served these along side a meal, this made 5 servings of just over 100 grams each.
-I made them in coordination with [week 5 meal prep](http://underwriteyourlife.com/meal%20prep/Week5/).
+Since I served these alongside [week 5 meal prep](http://underwriteyourlife.com/meal%20prep/Week5/), this made 5 servings of just over 100 grams each.
+If you are looking for this to be a more substantial meal all on its own, then I suggest increase the number of potatoes.

 <h2> Step 1 </h2>

 If you aren't a fan of skin-on potatoes, the first step for you will be to peel your Russet potatoes.
-Normally I don't mind the skin, however, my potatoes were a little bit old and I don't own a potato scrubber so I went ahead and used my paring knife to peel the skins off.
+Normally I don't mind the skin, however, my potatoes were a little bit old and since I don't own a potato scrubber I went ahead and used my paring knife to peel the skins off.

 Once they are peeled (if you opted for that route), you will need to chop them into bite-sized squares like below.